Sefton (army horse): The IRA bombing

 On 20 July 1982 at 10.40am Sefton was en route to the traditional Changing of the Guard, with 15 other horses from his regiment.
 A car-mounted nail bomb planted by the IRA detonated on South Carriage Drive in Hyde Park, hitting the formation of horses and riders from the Blues and Royals.

 Two soldiers were killed on the scene, with two further soldiers dying of their wounds later.
 The blast injured all the horses, seven of them so badly that they were shot at the scene to relieve their suffering.
 Those that died were called Cedric, Epaulette, Falcon, Rochester, Waterford, Yeastvite and Zara.
 Sefton and eight of his stablemates also sustained injuries, although Sefton's were the most serious of the surviving horses.
 Echo, a "grey" Metropolitan Police horse who was escorting the troop, was hit by shrapnel and Yeti, a "Cav Black", although not physically wounded, suffered nerve damage and was traumatised by the attack.
 A second explosion, which occurred under a bandstand two hours later in Regent's Park, killed a further seven soldiers.

-Sefton's injuries were serious: they included a severed jugular vein, wounded left eye, and 34 wounds over his body.
-His rider Trooper Michael Pedersen noted that Sefton responded so competently that when the bomb exploded there was no chance of his being thrown.
-After dismounting, Pedersen, who was still in full state kit and in severe shock, could do little to help Sefton.
-Sefton's rider, suffering from PTSD, would later go on to kill two of his children before taking his own life.